top of page

 January can be a rotter if we let it, but London is still bulging with fun to cheer up the family, and we've rounded up the best of the bunch below.

-It includes a gaggle of FREE and low-cost events, from giant interactive robots to sound and light shows, as well as a major new celebration of cuteness and your last chance to cling onto some festive joy with ice rinks, light shows and pantomimes.
+It includes a gaggle of FREE and low-cost events, from brand new light trails to illuminate the gloom, neon painting, kids' theatre, Paddington, Batman and your last chance to cling onto some festive joy with ice rinks and pantomimes.

 ______________________